 ETF organised on the 15-16 September 2022 in Brussels, the CA Social partner’s Conference, ‘How to promote a constructive and inclusive social dialogue in aviation?’

-The discussions were mainly focused on how to restart the Social Dialogue in the post-COVID period and how the SD partners can have a more efficient social dialogue in the future.
+The discussions mainly focused on how to restart the Social Dialogue in the post-COVID period and how the SD partners can have a more efficient social dialogue.

 In a joint statement, the social partners agreed to join efforts to tackle one of the large spread issues which highly impacted the sector during the COVID pandemic and the summer 2022 season: the disruptive passengers.